 The language of flowers: a novel by Vanessa Diffenbaugh — After a childhood spent in the foster-care system, Victoria Jones is unable to get close to anybody and her only connection to the world is through flowers.
 She uses the Victorian language of flowers (originally developed to convey romance) to communicate grief, mistrust, and solitude.
 Praised by Booklist as "enchanting, ennobling, and powerfully engaging", this debut novel creates a vivid portrait of a woman whose gift for flowers helps her change the lives of others even as she struggles to overcome her own troubled past.

 Looking for a new dish for your holiday table?
 Want to share the great potluck dish everyone raved about at the last party you attended?
 Share your favorite recipes, or discover new ones with our Holiday Recipe Exchange.

-Bring in several copies of your favorite recipe (printed out on an 8 1/2 by 11 sheet of paper and paper clipped together) to put in the Recipe Exchange kiosk located by the Reception Desk and earn your Chow Down badge.
+Bring in several copies of your favorite recipe (printed out on an 8 1/2 by 11 sheet of paper and paper clipped together) to put in the Holiday Recipe Exchange kiosk located by the Reception Desk from mid-November through late December.
 Look at the recipes others have left, and take home a new recipe or two.